hashicorp/qcon-debugging-microservices/stack/_docs/docs/tracing.md

 # Tracing

-The application you deployed in the previous step has been configured to use the [Zipkin](https://zipkin.io/) tracing protocol.
+The application we explored in the previous step has been configured to use the [Zipkin](https://zipkin.io/) tracing protocol.
 Let's curl the Web endpoint to generate some traces.

 ```shell
 curl web.ingress.shipyard:9090